-Below are several valuable organizations that are committed to helping SoundPrint raise noise pollution awareness and find quieter spots – check them out!
+Below are several valuable organizations that are committed to helping SoundPrint raise noise pollution and hearing health awareness and find quieter spots – check them out!

 The goal of the nonprofit Ear Peace Foundation is to raise awareness of Noise-induced hearing loss (NIHL) among young people and motivate them to take simple and effective measures to protect their hearing.

 Established in 1910, the Center for Hearing and Communication provides high-quality, comprehensive services to empower people affected by hearing loss, deafness and listening challenges.

 Sound Speech and Hearing Clinic, located in San Francisco, is dedicated to speech therapy and audiology services for children and adults.
 Sound brings together speech, language, and hearing services seamlessly into one office.